kapurm17/MIDAS_assignment/SPEECH EMOTION PROBLEM/README.md

 The main.py is the script for implementation of the model on the Test data. <br>
 The jupyter notebook contains the model details. <br>
 The weights have been saved.
-Link to the model : https://drive.google.com/file/d/1GvSa6Prxn8ysr4QN1eF85XL1WseFDgTW/view?usp=sharing
+Link to the model.json : https://drive.google.com/file/d/1GvSa6Prxn8ysr4QN1eF85XL1WseFDgTW/view?usp=sharing